Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 ## 2.9 Cold/Warm/Fast Reboot

 During the sytem reobot, all the In-Memory logs should be stored on the persistence disk.
-When user initiate a system reboot, the following sequence gets executed.
+When user initiate a system reboot command, the following sequence gets executed.

 1. Append the contents of In-Memory into persistence storage file - /var/log/in-memory-debug.log.
 2. Reset the In-Memory file pointer.